 Until then my life had been very sad.
 I always worried about my family… One day (in 2003) I read in a magazine of the Lebanese army (I am a retired Lebanese soldier) an article about heart transplantation in Lebanon.
 I took an appointment from the doctor and I started my preparation for a heart transplantation and registered my file on the national waiting list at the "National Organization for Organ and Tissue Donation and Transplantation (NOD-Lb).

 For the next three years, I experienced the worst health conditions: A week at home, another in the hospital.
 In 2006, I was called by NOD-Lb and my doctor to inform me that there was a compatible heart for me.
 I underwent a heart transplant from a deceased young donor.
-I pray God daily to have mercy on his soul and his family and thank them for their love and generosity.
+I pray God daily to have mercy on his/her soul and his/her family and thank them for their love and generosity.
 Without their decision and their gift I would not have had a heart transplant.
-I do not know my donor personally, but I feel in touch with him through my prayers.
+I do not know my donor personally, but I feel in touch with him/her through my prayers.

 My suffering and my experience with this transplantation let me appreciate better the value of health and life.
-I hope that no one will ever hesitate to say YES to organ donation because nothing is more beautiful than thinking everyday that the organs of his loved ones are still alive and beating somewhere in the world”.
+I hope that no one will ever hesitate to say YES to organ donation because nothing is more beautiful than thinking everyday that the organs of his/her loved ones are still alive and beating somewhere in the world”.

 "Today I regret because I hesitated for 5 minutes before I said YES to donate the organs of my daughter S. My daughter was 15 year old.
 She died from meningitis that had evolved quickly to brain death.
 We have suffered a lot from the loss of my unique daughter.